NYC Career Centers Blog | Tutorials, Resources, Tips & Tricks

 • No formal coding experience is needed to start; basic HTML/CSS knowledge is often acceptable.

-Can You Learn it Online?
+Can You Learn It Online?

 Online learning platforms offer a myriad of options for studying web design, providing flexibility and accessibility for prospective learners.
 Most aspiring web designers can find ample resources and courses available online.
 Here are some points about online learning: